Submission and Login

 supported the work in some way, but who have not contributed enough to be included as authors of the article.
 The Acknowledgements section should not include grants or funding information.
 Funding information should be included in a footnote on the first page of the article, marked with an asterisk.

-When your article is submitted to CPC, you should also submit the article to the arXiv preprint server at http://arXiv.org/ or the mirror site http://cn.arXiv.org/ and state that it has been submitted to Chinese Physics C. This will increase the global reach of your article and, for high energy physics papers, will allow your paper to be published under the SCOAP3 Open Access publication scheme.
+When your article is submitted to CPC, you should also submit the article to the arXiv preprint server at http://arXiv.org/ or ChinaXiv reprint server at http://Chinaxiv.org and state that it has been submitted to Chinese Physics C. This will increase the global reach of your article and, for high energy physics papers, will allow your paper to be published under the SCOAP3 Open Access publication scheme.
 If your article has already been submitted to arXiv, please let us know the preprint number.

 11. Data for Publication

 Authors are strongly encouraged to deposit the data that supports your research in a trusted repository that supports the FAIR principles.
 When identifying the most appropriate repositories for your data, please consider the following prioritization.
 We recommend a repository that specializes in the data for your scientific domain as this will maximize the probability that the deposited data will be interoperable and reusable.
 If that is not avaiable for your data type, next is your institutional repository and your computing center.
 Please note that the repository you select must offer a translation to English in order to comply.
-The recommended repositories include SCIENCEDB, HEPData, HEPForge,etc. Under the journal's policy, for those who choose ScienceDB to deposit the data, the Editorial Office could help the author deposite data that supports the accepted article.
+The recommended repositories include SCIENCEDB, HEPData, HEPForge,etc. For more information please refer to Journal's Data Policy.

 - After Submission